Vail Wedding PhotographerMountain Wedding Photography in the Rockies

 Here are a number of awesome wedding vendors I’ve had the pleasure of working with over the years.

 - I Do Wedding Services: Jen Hammond has lived in Vail for a while and operates one of the town’s top planning companies.

 - Artisan Events: Another fantastic planning company in Vail, run by Carolyn Moorman.

 - Bella Design and Planning: Emily is based in nearby Summit County but works here constantly.
 I love shooting Emily’s weddings.

-- Frosted Pink Weddings: Kelly and her team put on amazing weddings!
+- Kelly Karli Weddings and Events: Kelly and her team put on amazing weddings!

 - A Great Time DJ: Vail’s most trusted DJ service, run by Erik and Fred.